DESCRIPTION OF THE COMMON STOCK OF

 Delaware law, the Certificate of Incorporation and the By-Laws contain provisions that might have an anti-takeover effect.
 These provisions, which are summarized below, may have the effect of delaying, deterring or preventing a change in control of the Company.
 They could also impede a transaction in which the Company’s stockholders might receive a premium over the then-current market price of the Common Stock and stockholders’ ability to approve transactions that they consider to be in their best interests.

-The Company has elected in the Certificate of Incorporation to be governed by the provisions of Section 203 of the Delaware General Corporation Law.
+The Company has elected in the Certificate of Incorporation to be governed by the provisions of Section 203 of the Delaware General Corporation Law, also known as the Delaware Merger Moratorium Statute.
 In general, Section 203, subject to specific exceptions, prohibits a publicly-held Delaware corporation from engaging in any “business combination” with any “interested stockholder” for a period of three years following the date that the stockholder became an interested stockholder, unless:

 consent, by the affirmative vote of the holders of at least 66 2/3% of the outstanding voting stock that is not owned by the interested stockholder.